-- Students must successfully complete all assignments, examinations, projects and other assigned coursework. - Students must maintain a cumulative GPA of at least 3.0 (overall B average) and must pass each letter-graded course with a minimum of a B- (80%).
+• Students must successfully complete all assignments, examinations, projects and other assigned coursework.

-- Students must demonstrate skills required necessary for clinical practice as determined by the Program. - A satisfactory rating from the Academic/Curriculum Committee must be obtained through meeting all academic and professional standards. - Students must comply with the policies of Pace University, the College of Health Professions and the Code of Ethics of the Academy of Nutrition and Dietetics.
+- Students must maintain a cumulative GPA of at least 3.0 (overall B average) and must pass each letter-graded course with a minimum of a B- (80%). - Students must successfully demonstrate competencies required for professional practice as determined by ACEND. - A rating of 3 or better must be obtained on all competency (CRDN) evaluations. - Students must comply with the policies of Pace University, the College of Health Professions and the Code of Ethics of the Academy of Nutrition and Dietetics.